-‘Game Of Thrones’ Season 7 Premiere Date Finally Announced
+The ‘Game Of Thrones’ Season 7 Premiere Date Is Finally Announced

 Finally, the wait is over.
-Not only do fans have the first official poster for Season 7 of Game of Thrones, but HBO has released a starting date as well.
+Not only do we have the first official poster for Season 7 of Game of Thrones, but HBO has released a starting date as well.

-Spoiler alert: This article discusses Season 7 of HBO’s Game of Thrones.
+SPOILER ALERT: This article discusses Season 7 of HBO’s Game of Thrones.
 Please proceed with caution if you wish to avoid spoilers.

-Normally, Game of Thrones begins sometime in April of every year.
-However, HBO had already warned fans that Season 7 would be delayed on account of winter finally arriving and filming on the set would have to be pushed out to wait for the cooler weather to arrive on location.
+Normally, Game of Thrones begins some time in April of every year.
+However, HBO had already warned fans that Season 7 would be delayed on account of winter finally arriving and filming on set would have to be pushed out to wait for the cooler weather to arrive on location.
 This meant that fans had a very long and anxious wait to find out the new start date for Game of Thrones.

 HBO used a very interesting ploy to announce the Season 7 start date as well.
-Considering the book series the show is based on is called A Song of Fire and Ice, HBO presented a live stream on their Facebook page.
+Considering the book series the show is based on, is called A Song of Fire and Ice, HBO presented a live stream on their Facebook page.
 Fans got to, literally, watch a block of ice (or a mini version of the great ice wall) melt in order to find out the Season 7 premiere date.
 As Entertainment Weekly pointed out, fans could help hurry up the process by typing “Fire” in the comments of the live stream and a blow torch would be set off.
 However, after some technical difficulties, at around 3 p.m.
 ET, HBO finally just left the blow torch on full and the Season 7 date for Game of Thrones was eventually revealed: July 16.

-This means there are only 129 days to go until the Season 7 premiere of Game of Thrones.
+This means there is only 129 days to go until the Season 7 premiere of Game of Thrones.

 While this seems to be a long wait, at least fans have a date to plan for now.

 Prior to the premiere date announcement, HBO also released the first Season 7 promotional poster.

 As Inverse points out, the poster alone could be considered a spoiler for Season 7 of Game of Thrones.
 With what appears to be an ice wall, fire is shown in the image as well.
 There are potential spoilers out there on the internet (many of which have been listed in this Reddit) suggesting the wall will be attacked in Season 7 of Game of Thrones and it will come down with the assistance of one of Daenerys’ dragons.
-The Season 7 poster certainly seems to support this theory.
+The Season 7 poster certainly seems to collaborate this theory.

 Along with the poster, HBO also released, via their Facebook page, a Season 7 video for Game of Thrones.
 You can view it below.